fleetdm/fleet/handbook/product.md

 folder](https://drive.google.com/drive/folders/1nsjqDyX5WDQ0HJhg_2yOaqBu4J-hqRIW) in the shared Google drive.

+Each week Reed Haynes follows the directions in this [document](https://docs.google.com/document/d/1MkM57cLNzkN51Hqq5CyBG4HaauAaf446ZhwWJlVho0M/edit?usp=sharing) (internal doc) and a backup copy of the Product office hours document is created and dropped in the [Product office hours backup folder](https://drive.google.com/drive/folders/1WTSSLxA-P3OlspkMKjlRXKjzZsDRoe-4?usp=sharing) in the shared drive.

 ## Rituals

 Directly Responsible Individuals (DRI) engage in the ritual(s) below at the frequency specified.